studerw/td-ameritrade-client/README.md

   System.out.println("Current price of MSFT: " + equityQuote.getAskPrice());
 ```

-In java, you will get a `Quote` pojo.
-All of the response objects extend the base `Quote`
+In java, you will get a `Quote` pojo which is the superclass of numerous `Quote` types
-which can then be casted to its actual type.
+such as `EquityQuote`, `MutualFundQuote`, etc. You can cast it to its actual type to
+get more specific properties for its type.

 ## DateTime Handling
 Most TDA dates and times are returned as longs (i.e. milliseconds since the epoch UTC).